Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Exfoliating the skin helps to promote fibroblasts which repair skin, plus exfoliated skin may absorb other anti-aging products better, including serums and retinol.
 Try a combination of physical exfoliants, such as scrubs used 1–2 times per week, plus chemical exfoliants, including glycolic acid or lactic acid, which can be used every other day.

 Moisturizing your skin helps to trap water in, keeping your skin plump and hydrated.
-This reduces how noticeable wrinkles appear, although hydrating your skin alone is usually not enough to prevent new wrinkles from forming.
+This reduces how noticeable wrinkles and fine lines appear, although hydrating your skin alone is usually not enough to prevent new wrinkles and fine lines from forming.

 When choosing a moisturizer for aging skin, look for one with ingredients such as: hyaluronic acid, shea butter, argan oil and marula oil.
 Avoid irritating products, such as those with alcohol, phytates and fragrances.

-How can you help diminish the appearance of wrinkles on your face fast?
+How can you help diminish the appearance of forehead wrinkles and fine lines on your face fast?
 While it’s not an overnight solution, retinol products (such as Retin-A) are among the well-researched skin care ingredients that have been shown to help fight wrinkles when used consistently.

 For retinol products to work, apply them consistently for at least two-plus months, ideally at night since retinol makes your skin more sensitive to sunlight.
 Prevention is key for keeping wrinkles at bay, so continue to apply retinol even after you start noticing improvements.

 When it comes to achieving glowy, even skin, for the greatest effects you want to help prevent wrinkles from forming in the first place.
-Moisturizing is a great idea for all skin types, but you’ll also want to add antioxidants to your skincare routine to help reduce the appearance of wrinkles.
+Moisturizing is a great idea for all skin types, but you’ll also want to add antioxidants to your skincare routine to help reduce the appearance of forehead wrinkles and fine lines.

 The best antioxidants and vitamins for skin include: